hedgewithcryptohedgewithcrypto

 Plus500 Review

 Plus500 is a broker that allows users to trade CFDs in most major asset classes.
 The broker supports cryptocurrency, stocks, commodities, forex, and indices.
 While Plus500 is a well-rounded broker for those looking to trade a wide range of financial instruments, it does not provide exposure to any underlying asset, meaning it’s not very viable for spot positions or long-term holds.
-Instead, Plus500 is better suited to those looking to use leverage to take advantage of short-term drops and pumps.
+Instead, Plus500 is better suited to those looking to use crypto leverage to take advantage of short-term drops and pumps.

 Overall, Plus500 is a solid platform likely to appeal to traders.
 However, long-term investors are unlikely to be fans of its CFD-only nature.
 With that said, Plus500 boasts competitive fees and excellent educational materials, making it a solid choice for experienced traders or beginners looking to get into CFD trading.

-• Trading Academy to help beginners traders
+• Trading Academy to help beginners

 • Competitive spread-based fees that promotes frequent trading